reutenauer/mars-rover/README.md

 application that is not yet ready to deploy; please ignore all the other files and directories for the moment.

-Written in fairly standard Ruby (tested with 2.1); it should be enough to run `bundle` in the top-level directory, then `rspec` to run the tests.
+Written in fairly standard Ruby (tested with 2.0.0 and 2.1.1); it should be enough to run `bundle` in the top-level directory, then `rspec` to run the tests.

 Standalone executable in bin/run; can read the instruction either from file(s) specified as argument(s) to the script, or from the standard input; but beware